grafana/grafana/docs/sources/enterprise/access-control-refactor/provision-custom-roles/assigning-custom-roles.md

 Need information here on why a user would want to complete this task.
 What are the benefits?

-Not sure what to do with this prose: Assignments to built-in roles will be ignored.
+Not sure what to do with this prose: Assignments to basic roles will be ignored.
 Use `addDefaultAssignments` and `removeDefaultAssignments` instead.

 > **Note:** If you want to remove a custom role assignment from a team, remove it from the YAML file, save your changes, and restart Grafana.